 8. Stop smoking!

-Even second hand smoke has been linked to an increase chance of dementia.
+Even secondhand smoke has been linked to an increased chance of dementia.
 Remember, it’s never too late to stop smoking even if you are a long-term smoker.
 10 action steps for a healthier, longer life!

 Long-term depression is a risk factor for developing dementia.
 Seek the help you need to try and resolve past trauma, talk to your doctor about medication if needed, and try to exercise daily.
 Studies show those who exercise daily are less likely to have depressive symptoms.
 Establishing a daily breath and meditation practice can also help to reduce anxiety and depression.

 Maintaining active social connections is crucial as we age.
 Isolation can be as detrimental to our health as 15 cigarettes.
 Strong social connections appear to help us maintain strong cognitive abilities.

 11. Air pollution